An inverse problem for a hyperbolic system on a vector bundle and energy measurements: Introduction and statement of result

-As another example of inverse problems on a Riemannian manifold which motivates our study, let us consider the wave equation, \beq \eeq on a compact Riemannian manifold $(M,g)$ with boundary $\p M$.
-Assume that we know the boundary $\p M$ and can measure for all $f\in C^\infty_0(\p M\times \R_+)$ the final energy $Q_g(f)$ of the waves $u$ produced by $f$, that is, \ba Q_g(f)=\lim_{t\to \infty} \frac 12\int_M (|\nabla_g u(x,t)|_g^2+|\p_t u(u,t)|^2)dV_g(x). \ea By energy concervation, this can be considered as the total energy needed to force the boundary value $u|_{\p M\times \R_+}$ to be equal $f$.
+As another example of an inverse problem on a Riemannian manifold which motivates our study, let us consider the wave equation, \beq \eeq on a compact Riemannian manifold $(M,g)$ with boundary $\p M$.
+Assume that we know the boundary $\p M$ and can measure for all $f\in C^\infty_0(\p M\times \R_+)$, the final energy $Q_g(f)$ of the wave $u$ produced by $f$, that is, \ba Q_g(f)=\lim_{t\to \infty} \frac 12\int_M (|\nabla_g u(x,t)|_g^2+|\p_t u(u,t)|^2)d\mu_g(x). \ea By energy conservation, this can be considered as the total energy needed to force the boundary value $u|_{\p M\times \R_+}$ to be equal to $f$.
 When $Q_g(f)$ is known for all $f\in C^\infty_0(\p M\times \R_+)$, then the isometry type of the Riemannian manifold $(M,g)$ can be recoved \cite{KKLM04}, see also \cite{AKKLT04, KKL}.

-In modern physics, phenomena are often modeled by PDE systems on sections of vector bundles.
-The vector bundles are encountered from the early development of the relativistic quantum mechanics to modern quantum field theory.
-Hence the study of inverse problems on general vector bundles brings the mathematical study of inverse problems closer to modern physics.
-A result in this direction is \cite{KL-Dirac} where the inverse problem for the Dirac equation on a general vector bundle over a compact Riemannian manifold with nonempty boundary is studied.